- your comfort zone and explore opportunities

 - to see the world

 AND WHEN YOU ARE READY, COME BACK!

-People often lament a brain drain in rural Kansas—the loss of 18-25-year-olds who leave their small home towns after high school.
+People often lament a brain drain in rural Kansas—the loss of 18-25-year-olds who leave their small hometowns after high school.
 But there is also an in-migration to these towns of 30-49-year-old adults and their young children.
 In many cases, those moving into rural communities offset, or surpass, the numbers of those moving away.
-Where one may leave but another returns, with a spouse, and children.
-This is called a BRAIN GAIN (watch the video below to learn more from Ben Winchester).
+Where one may leave but another returns, with a spouse and children.
+This is called a BRAIN GAIN (watch this keynote from Ben Winchester on his research).
 This is hopeful news for Republic County.
 But the trend must be sustained.

 Republic County Economic Development has been working to bust these trends with many efforts.
 Those being connecting alumni to jobs, housing, resources to start a business, volunteer opportunities, and even providing “reverse-scholarships” to help pay off your student loans.

 Yes, some of these alumni are fortunate to make returning home a quick and harmless transition.
 Others are pioneering their way back, working odd jobs, saving to create their own business, or patiently waiting until that career opportunity opens up.

 The right opportunity for you may not be in Republic County right now, but that doesn’t mean there won’t be one in the future.
 Frankly, you are a much better asset to your employer, community, and family if you are “rural by choice” and gained an education or experiences outside our county then choose to come back at the right time.

 I often have to remind myself that many of our business and community leaders haven’t been in Republic County their whole lives.
 Many are products of brain gain and they took the risk in returning or moving into a rural area at some pivotal point as a young adult.
 Brain gain has been happening for decades but it hasn’t been popularized or praised by the media.
 I feel the perception of rural has changed a lot recently with so many young people seeking opportunity here in Republic County.